onespacemedia/cms/docs/helpers.md

 It provides a single field: `is_online`.
 When it is `False` (unchecked), it will not appear on the front-end of your website.

 You do not have to do anything other than inherit from OnlineBase for this to work; objects that are not online are automatically excluded from querysets via a custom manager, `OnlineBaseManager`.
-We will go into more detail about that later.
+We will go into more detail about that [elsewhere](publication-control.md).

 `cms.admin.OnlineBaseAdmin` is the companion `ModelAdmin` for this model; derivatives of OnlineBase should probably inherit from this for their user model.
 It defines `PUBLICATION_FIELDS`, which you can use on your model's admin thusly: